New Student FAQ

 What if I want to take classes from multiple teachers and/or in other styles?

-I heartily encourage my students to explore as many classes with as many teachers as they have time and resources for.
+We heartily encourage our students to explore as many classes with as many teachers as they have time and resources for.
 Taking classes and workshops in diverse styles will make you a more well-rounded dancer, and can only help you in your advancement in your dance.
-Seattle has a wealth of instructors and resources, so avail yourself of them!
+Seattle has a wealth of instructors and resources, so go and explore!

-When and if you decide to perform tribal group improvisation, it can be helpful to narrow your regular weekly studies to one format with one instructor.
+When and if you decide to commit to tribal group improvisation as a performance art, it can be helpful to narrow your regular weekly studies to one format with one instructor.
 Tribal group improv demands the ability to recall a very specific set of movements, executed in a very specific way, and requires split-second response times.
 When trying to develop this muscle memory and swift recall, it can be difficult to be trying to sort through and keep separate information from multiple formats in your head and body.

-My advice is to take your time exploring as many teachers and formats as you have available to you, and when and if you decide to pursue group improvisation as a personal style, choose the teacher, class environment, and format that resonates the most with you to focus your time and energies with.
-If that is me, that would be wonderful!
+Our advice is to take your time exploring as many teachers and formats as you have available to you, and when and if you decide to pursue group improvisation as a personal style, choose the teacher, class environment, and format that resonates the most with you to focus your time and energies with.
+If that is Deep Roots Dance, that would be wonderful!
 And if it isn’t, that’s just fine, too.
-I want my students to pursue their personal bliss, and in dance that is guided most by their trusted teacher and the fellow students they dance with.
+We want our students to pursue their personal bliss, and in dance that is guided most by their trusted teacher and the fellow students they dance with.

 When do I get to perform/join the troupe?